johngage/tlpf-1/content/Tutorial/Rebuild-TLPF/_index.md

 {{< toc hide_on="xl" >}}

 ## What you will learn
+- How to use GPT-4, ChatGPT, and the new large language models to recreate education and engineering
+- How the old curriculum for IT and computing is completely out of date; how you can use GPT-4 to program for you
 - Fundamental {{<hl>}}Python programming skills{{</hl>}}
 - {{<hl>}}Statistical concepts{{</hl>}} and how to apply them in practice
 - Gain experience with the {{<hl>}}Scikit{{</hl>}}, including data visualization with {{<hl>}}Plotly{{</hl>}} and data wrangling with {{<hl>}}Pandas{{</hl>}}

 ## Program overview

 The demand for skilled data science practitioners is rapidly growing.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
+Now, with generative AI languge models, you can go much farther, much faster.
 ## Courses in this program
+- Creating intelligent queries in GPT-4
+- Writing all new materials in Swahili, English, French, Pokot, Nandi, and Marakwet

 {{< list_children >}}